donny-dynamite/Process-Injection/README.md

 --------------------------------------------------------------------------------------------------------

-Classifying various PI methods is typically based on the Execution technique, though not always so obvious.
-As such trying to place different techniques/methods can be difficult, as each stage has numerous techniques that can be mixed and matched in various combinations.
+Classifying different Process Injection attacks, is typically based on the Execution technique (though not always so obvious).

+Trying to categorise/differentiate various techniques that constitute each attack can be difficult, as each stage has numerous techniques that can be mixed and matched in various combinations.

+It must be useful somehow, I'm just not sure how...

 **Waiting Thread Hijacking via Module Stomping**

+- Selection -> NtQuerySystemInformation()
-- Allocation -> Module Stomping
+- Allocation -> buffer.raw.find() + VirtualProtectEx
-- Injection -> WriteProcessMemory()
+- Injection -> WriteProcessMemory(), code-cave
-- Execution -> Waiting Thread Hijacking
+- Execution -> WriteProcessMemory(), stack

 **Classic DLL injection**

+- Selection -> CreateProcessW()
 - Allocation -> VirtualAllocEx()
-- Injection -> LoadLibraryW()
+- Injection -> WriteProcessMemory()
 - Execution -> CreateRemoteThread()